FrontEndFoxes/curriculum/workshop/minis/mini7.md

 }
 ```

-Going back to `Home.vue`, change the `match` to true when flipped cards are the same.
+Going back to `/store/Home.vue`, change the `match` to true when flipped cards are the same.
+Edit the `mapState` and `mapActions` methods:

 Import State
 ```js